kora-projects/kora-docs/mkdocs/docs/en/documentation/camunda8-worker.md

     }
     ```

-Or return the named result as a single variable at once,
+You can also return a named result as a single variable.
+This is equivalent to one key and value in a
-which will be analogous to a single key and value in a `Map<String, Object>` object.
+`Map<String, Object>` object.

 In this case, it is obligatory to specify the name of the variable in the `@JobVariable` annotation: